terrycojones/crossbarwww/website/crossbario/docs/HTTP-Bridge-Services.md

 ### Configuration

-The *HTTP Pusher* is configured on a path of a Web transport - here is part of a Crossbar configuration:
+The *HTTP Publisher* is configured on a path of a Web transport - here is part of a Crossbar configuration:

 ```javascript
 {